A new VPN offering a decent network, nice apps and excellent speeds. But a lack of transparency in key areas leaves room for work.

 There are also Windows and Mac OS apps available from VPNCity.
 These are pretty much identical to the mobile apps in both appearance and functionality.
 Again, we found the MacOS app we tested user friendly and aesthetically pleasing.

-VPNCity also has browser plugins available for Chrome and Firefox but at present, their VPN cannot be used on Linux or other devices.
+VPNCity also has browser plugins available for Chrome and Firefox but at present, their VPN cannot be used on Linux.

 Without a doubt, good speed is a critical area for VPN services and it can either make or break the quality of their service.